manujoz/mjo-litui/docs/mjo-checkbox.md

 -   The component uses efficient event delegation for click handling
 -   Form integration updates are optimized to prevent unnecessary re-renders
--   Icon animations use CSS transforms for optimal performance
+-   Icon animations use CSS transforms for optimal performance with scale transitions
 -   Large checkbox groups should use proper state management to avoid re-rendering all items
+-   Indeterminate state changes are handled efficiently without full component re-renders
+-   ARIA label computation is cached and only updates when relevant properties change
+-   Support for `prefers-reduced-motion` to disable animations for accessibility
+-   Memory-efficient event listeners with proper cleanup in `disconnectedCallback`

 ## Best Practices